goodahead/entitytype-manager/README.md

 ###### Catalog Product bindings
 1. <del>When creating attribute with type Select or Multi-select add an option to bind this attribute to existing entity type.
 This will set up source model and frontend renderer for this attribute.<del>
+2. Add source model for Catalog attributes to Entities binding.
-2. On frontend have custom renderer for attributes that defined as "Visible on product view page on frontend" to show link to entity type landing page.
+3. On frontend have custom renderer for attributes that defined as "Visible on product view page on frontend" to show link to entity type landing page.

 ###### Entity type frontend landing pages